-The Consolidated Appropriations Act was signed into law in late 2020 and contained a provision that required health insurance brokers to disclose both direct and indirect compensation they receive.
+The Consolidated Appropriations Act was signed into law in late 2020 and contained a provision that required health insurance brokers to disclose both direct compensation and indirect compensation they receive.
 Unfortunately, the responsibility for obtaining the disclosure falls on the responsible plan fiduciary.
 Plan fiduciaries are required to understand the services provided and the corresponding compensation (both direct and indirect) paid to their service providers, along with identifying any conflicts of interest.

 3 min read